Skip to main content

 Fix:

-1. Add a debug exporter to the metrics pipeline temporarily and confirm metrics print to the collector's stdout - this isolates receiver from exporter
+1. Add a debug exporter to the metrics pipeline temporarily and confirm metrics print to the collector's stdout - this isolates the receiver from the exporter.

-2. Check the collector logs for Exporting failed errors with HTTP 401 or 403, which point at OAuth credentials for otlphttp/b14
+2. Check the collector logs for Exporting failed errors with HTTP 401 or 403, which point at the credentials for otlphttp/b14.

 FAQ